Development Impact Fees

-- Development Contributions required under the provisions of the Councils Development Contributions Policy (as amended in the 2018-2038 Long Term Plan).
+- development contributions required under the provisions of the Councils Development Contributions Policy (as amended in the 2018-2038 Long Term Plan).
 These contributions are allowed for under the provisions of the Local Government Act 2002.
-These will be required on any relevant development as described below; and,
+These will be required on any relevant development as described below

 Financial contributions (consisting mainly of reserves contributions) are required to give effect to the Objectives and Policies of the Operative District Plan (Part E) and Section 12.1 of the Proposed District Plan.

-Development Contributions are required from new developments (e.g. a new house or subdivision) in the form of money or land or both (at the Council’s discretion) for capital expenditure required as a result of growth.
+Development contributions are required from new developments (for example, a new house or subdivision) in the form of money or land or both (at the Council’s discretion) for capital expenditure required as a result of growth.
 They are used for roading, water supply and wastewater treatment facilities and reticulation, stormwater management and community infrastructure.